foromer4/netdepend/README.md

 The Runner class can be used in one of two basic modes:

-1. Get prjects/ solutions that depend on given projects/solutions.
+1. Get prjects/solutions that depend on the given projects/solutions.
 There are some overloaded methods to support this.

 2. Calculate dependencies - When calling `CalculateDependencies()` , then Runner will build a dependency map and save it.